gregorymcdonald/goldman-sachs-chat-app/backend/README.md

 ## How to test
 1. Execute `mvn clean test` in the project root directory.
 Test results will be output to the console.

+Alternatively, you can use the WebSocket Echo demo located at [http://www.websocket.org/echo.html](http://www.websocket.org/echo.html) and connect to the URL ws://localhost:8080/.